-In my previous posts, I touched on the first two pillars of my H.E.A.R leadership philosophy, namely Honesty and Empathy.
+The first two pillars of my HEAR leadership philosophy are Honesty and Empathy.
+My next two blogs will cover these in detail.
 When you take the time to focus on the core, being an exceptional manager is not only a lot more fun, but also can positively impact people’s lives.

-The quick review: Honesty is the ability to call it like you see it, while empathy allows you to deliver your message through the eyes of your team.
+A quick overview: Honesty is the ability to call it like you see it, while empathy allows you to deliver your message through the eyes of your team.

 Okay, so now you have the basics — and the fact that you are reading this shows that you care! — so let’s review how to lead your teams to continuing success: accountability.Without it, most of your time and your team’s time would be wasted.
 We all know people who are very hard workers, but just can’t seem to deliver on time (if at all).
 In the technology industry, we call this “chasing the next shiny object.”
 I see managers fall into this trap when they do not hold themselves accountable or when they do not set up deliverables that help their team deliver and win.